rmsk2/6502profiler/README.md

 Currently two types of special IO addresses are defined.
 One stores the data written to the corresponding address in a file.
 Such an address is defined by an entry that start with `file:` and the remaining string specifies the file name.
 The second type of special IO address outputs the data hex encoded to stdout.
-Such entries start with `sdtdout:`and the remaining part of the entry specifies the line length as a decimal number.
+Such entries start with `sdtdout:`and the remaining part of the entry specifies the the number of bytes to be printed on one line as a decimal number.

 If you want to load binaries into the emulator's RAM before your program is run you can list these binaries in the `PreLoad` property.
 Each entry is a key value pair where the key is the address to which the binary should be loaded and the value is